CONTACT INFORMATION

 Description

-Veterinary services is indispensable and form part of the basic services for the protection of our community by regulating the keeping of animals, sale management, sanitation of abattoirs, meat inspection, slaughter and disposition of animals, the suppression of dangerous zoonotic diseases and the effective rabies prevention and control through mass vaccination, spay and neuter and elimination of stray animals in the City.
+Veterinary services are indispensable and form part of the basic services for the protection of our community by regulating the keeping of animals, sale management, sanitation of abattoirs, meat inspection, slaughter and disposition of animals, the suppression of dangerous zoonotic diseases, and the effective rabies prevention and control through mass vaccination, spay and neuter and elimination of stray animals in the City.

 Mission